How To Choose Incontinence Underwear & Adult Diapers

 Over 44 million Americans are dealing with urinary incontinence every day.
 As a manufacturer of incontinence products, we understand how challenging it can be to find the right incontinence supplies, especially without support or advice.
 In fact, the National Association for Continence (NAFC) estimates that up to 80% of adults with incontinence are using the wrong product.
 We help wearers and caregivers every day find solutions that work for them.
 If you or someone you care for are new to incontinence or struggling to find a urinary incontinence product to help you manage your needs, use this guide to help navigate the incontinence care product market.

 When children or adults experience incontinence (involuntary bladder or bowel leakage), they have a few options to treat this condition.
 First, incontinence is a condition, and it is often a result of another medical condition or disease.
 For adults, incontinence can be the result of childbirth, an enlarged prostate, cancer or other diseases affecting the bladder, nerve damage, memory loss, a developmental disability, or other medical challenges.

 The primary treatments for urinary incontinence are lifestyle changes, medication, surgery, medical devices, muscle training, and absorbent products.
 While absorbent products are more of a management solution than a treatment, they also offer the lowest risk of side effects.
-Millions of Americans use absorbent products every day to manage incontinence.
+Millions of Americans use an incontinence product, including protective underwear or pull-ons and tab-style briefs every day to protect their skin and manage incontinence.